Human Design Variables: 4 arrows and the working world

-The human design variables influence how you develop in the world of work and how you interact with your environment.
+The Human Design Variables influence how you develop in the world of work and how you interact with your environment.
 In this blog article, you will find detailed information about the characteristics of the variables and interesting correlations with the development of the world of work.
 Don’t miss this interesting article.
-Have fun reading it!
+Have fun reading!

-The human design variables describe the mode of cognitive abilities.
-This means, on the one hand, how the brain perceives information from the environment and, on the other hand, how we interact with our fellow human beings.
-Each person filters information from the environment in a different way, similar to a radio that receives different information depending on its location.
+The Human Design Variables describe the mode of cognitive abilities.
+This means, on the one hand, how the brain perceives information from the environment and, on the other, how we interact with our fellow human beings.
+Each person filters information from the environment in a different way.
+Similar to a radio, which receives different information depending on its location.

 In general, it is important to understand that not every brain, or more specifically, every mind, works the same.
-Each person learns in a different way, both in class and in life.
+Everyone learns in a different way, both at school and in life.

 You will have noticed the arrows pointing to the right and/or left or the ‘Rs’ and ‘Ls’ next to your head in your Human Design Chart.
-These Human Design variables relate to the activation of the right and left hemispheres of your brain in terms of how you process information and how you engage with your environment.
-Below I describe the different meanings of the arrows.
-In the following sections you will learn more about the characteristics of the left and right arrows.
+These Human Design variables relate to the activation of the right and left hemispheres of your brain.
+They relate to the way you process information and interact with people in your environment.
+Below you will find a description of the characteristics of the left and right arrows of all 4 positions.

 An arrow pointing to the left indicates an active brain that thinks strategically, logically and consistently.
 It is about storing what is important for survival (in connection with the spleen centre).
 Everything that is relevant in life is stored in the working memory.

-An arrow pointing to the right indicates a passive brain that has a high, holistic and emotional receptivity (connection with the emotional centre).
+An arrow pointing to the right indicates a passive brain that has a high, holistic and emotional receptivity (connection with the solar plexus centre).
 There is a high receptivity (receptivity).

-An arrow pointing to the left means that you interact with others in an extroverted way.
+An arrow pointing to the left means that you relate to others in an extroverted way.
 You approach others freely and involve them in your topic with your proactive charisma.

-An arrow pointing to the right indicates an introverted approach to relationships.
-With this arrow pointing to the right, you exert a certain attraction on other people because you openly give yourself to them.
+An arrow pointing to the right indicates an introverted relationship.
+With this arrow pointing to the right, you exert a certain attraction towards other people because you openly give yourself to them.
 At the beginning, you passively take part in conversations and wait to see which topic comes up.

-The human design variables on the right (personality) describe how you interact with your environment.
+The right Human Design Variables (personality) describe how you interact with your environment.

 Arrow top right – functioning of the mind and motivation (Personality Mind)